 “I am really grateful to have found Sheila and I recommend anyone searching for mindfulness to contact her.
 Everything was within my comfort zone with no pressure.
 Mindfulness skills have helped me relax my busy mind and get better sleep.”

-More information about this workshop will be posted here soon.
-Places must be booked in advance for Saturday workshops, via email.
-For updates and to be notified about future events, sign up to my monthly mailing list on the Home page.
+If you can’t make this date – for updates and to be notified about future events, sign up to my monthly mailing list on the Home page.

 Drop-in Classes – Heaton Moor, South Manchester

 Cost: £9 per class (cash only)

 I usually hold a couple of evening drop-in sessions per month on a week-night (these are not every week) – see upcoming class dates below.
 You don’t need to book in advance for the evening drop-in classes.
 These classes take place at the Heatons Centre in Heaton Moor, next to the library.
 Full venue details are further down.

 Classes include some guided meditation, plus I share other tools and ideas to help you improve wellbeing (keep reading for more detail about what happens in a class).
 You can drop-in to the evening classes, you don’t have to commit to attending every time – just come to whichever of the scheduled dates work for you.
 They are a great introduction for mindfulness beginners, but also useful for those who already have a practice, as a way to keep developing.
 Read more about why classes are beneficial here.

 NB: You need to arrive before the class starts at 7.30pm – unfortunately I’m not able to come and let you in if you arrive after 7.30, as it will disrupt the meditation.
 Please do not ring the buzzer after 7.30.
 If you are unfamiliar with the venue, you are very welcome to email me in advance for more info.
 It’s fine to arrive a little early for your first class.
 You might like to bring a bottle of water to keep with you during the class.